patelvipulgk/react-redux-demo/README.md

-# Create react and redux demo
+# Created react and redux demo